tauanajc/Cunha_etal_2023_CurrBiol/README.md

 <br>If long (noisy) reads are also to be used for polishing, then alignments between long reads and the draft (in sam/bam format; should contain CIGAR)
 <br>Expected mean coverage of short reads and approximate size of the genome

-Hypo (conceptually) divides a draft (uncorrected) contig into two types of regions (segments): Strong and Weak.
-Strong regions are those which have strong evidence (support) of their correctness and thus do not need polishing.
-Weak regions, on the other hand, will be polished using POA.
-Each weak region will be polished using either short reads or long reads; short reads taking precedence over long reads.
-To identify strong regions, we make use of solid kmers (expected unique genomic kmers).
-Strong regions also play a role in selecting the read-segments to polish their neighbouring weak regions.
-Furthermore, the approach takes into account that the long reads and thus the assemblies generated from them are prone to homopolymer errors.

 From Ritu-Kundu in a github issue: "Hypo currently doesn't use paired-end info for short reads and treat them as individual reads.
 It means that HiSeq2500 and linked reads can be combined together as short reads input with their coverage set as the combined coverage.
 As for cleaning, it is usually a good idea to clean the Illumina reads before using them in any downstream analysis.
 If one has error-corrected reads available, we would recommend using them but it is not a pre-requisite as such.
 There is absolutely no need to merge the paired-end reads for Hypo."